-Turn off the engine, wait for the rotor to come to a complete stop, then disconnect the spark plug cap, before attempting to service the chipper-shredder.
+Turn off the motor, disconnect the electrical-cord, and wait for the rotor to come to a complete stop, before attempting to service the chipper-shredder.

 4. Using a 1/2" wrench, loosen the rightmost serrated flange-nut, as shown.